jupyterlab/jupyterlab-google-drive/README.md

 - Click on Google Drive tab (on left side) in JupyterLab interface and login to your Google Drive account.

-- Have someone share a notebook or markdown file with you.
+- Have someone share a notebook or markdown file withyou.

 - You should now see the file in the **Shared with Me** folder in the file browser.
   Open it, and begin editing!